-JOIST Innovation Park, the University of Thessaly, and eTrikala are organizing an open Innovation Hackathon in the framework of Innovent Forum 2026.
+JOIST Innovation Park, the University of Thessaly, and eTrikala are organizing an Open Innovation Hackathon in the framework of Innovent Forum 2026.
 The Hackathon will take place on Saturday, March 28, 2026, at SYNERGEIO Culture Space in Larissa (22 Oikonomou Ex Oikonomon Street), where the finalist teams will present their proposals to the Evaluation Committee, which will select and award the three winning teams.

 The objective of the Hackathon is to promote, connect, and reward ideas and proposals that contribute to the innovative resolution of challenges related to the thematic areas listed below, by mobilizing the creative human capital of universities, research centers, and businesses.